locustio/locust/docs/running-in-debugger.rst

 Running tests in a debugger
 ===========================

-Running a User in the debugger is extremely useful when developing your tests.
+Running Locust in a debugger is extremely useful when developing your tests.
 Among other things, you can examine at a particular response or check some User instance variable.

 But debuggers sometimes have issues with complex gevent-applications like Locust, and there is a lot going on in the framework itself that you probably arent interested in.
-To simplify this, Locust provides a specific method for running a single user:
+To simplify this, Locust provides a specific method for running a single user, called :py:func:`run_single_user <locust.debug.run_single_user>`:

 .. literalinclude:: ../examples/debugging.py
     :language: python